sandtreader/petoi.py/docs/setup-mac.md

    https://jetbrains.com/pycharm/download/other.html

-   Download the latest Windows (exe).
-Beware, it is 450MB+!
+   Download the latest macOS version (dmg).
+If you have a MacBook Air (M1/M2 chips) you'll need the Apple Silicon version.
+   Beware, these are 600MB+!

-2. Run the installer - you don't need to select 'add bin to path', 'associate .py', 'add shortcut' etc. unless you feel like using it on the command line later.
+2. Run the installer - it'll give you an icon to drag into your Applications folder like most MacOS applications

 3. On the "open project" popup, select the right-hand entry "Get from VCS" (version control system), make sure 'Version control' is set